 Gunmen Kill One, Wound Six in Attack on Movie Theaters

-HELWAN, Egypt (AP) _ Suspected Muslim extremists threw dynamite and fired automatic weapons at side-by-side movie houses, killing a policeman and injuring at least six other people, witnesses said today.
+HELWAN, Egypt (AP) _ Amid reports of a government crackdown on Islamic militants, gunmen threw dynamite and fired automatic weapons at side-by-side movie theaters, killing a policeman and injuring at least six people.

-The attack came amid reports, so far unconfirmed by the government, that 1,200 suspected militants have been arrested throughout Egypt in the past week.
-Islamic extremists have waged a violent campaign for nearly two years to unseat Egypt's largely secular government.
+Officials blamed the attack on Islamic extremists, who have waged a violent campaign for nearly two years to unseat Egypt’s largely secular government.

-The attack late Thursday on the theaters in Helwan, about 15 miles south of Cairo, took place just minutes after a film ended, but most of the audience had already left.
+The Interior Ministry said the incident occurred late Thursday in Helwan, about 15 miles south of Cairo.
+A film had just ended, and most of the audience had left, witnesses said.

 Interior Minister Hassan el-Alfy, injured by Muslim extremists in an August bombing, visited the victims at Helwan General Hospital.

 ″Firing randomly in this cowardly way shows that these groups have reached a level of despair after the strong campaign by the police during the past few days,″ he said in a statement.